62. Logging¶

 <DefaultRolloverStrategy max="9"/>

-59.5 Persistent logging¶
+62.5 Persistent logging¶

 By default SolarNode logs to temporary (RAM) storage that is discarded when the node reboots.
 The configuration can be changed so that logs are written directly to persistent storage if you would like to have the logs persisted across reboots, or would like to preserve more log history than can be stored in the temporary storage area.

-attributes to point to a persistent filesystem.
-SolarNode already has write permission to the /var/lib/solarnode/var
+To make this change, update the <RollingFile> element's fileName and/or filePattern attributes to point to a persistent filesystem.
+SolarNode already has write permission to the /var/lib/solarnode/var directory, so an

-easy location to use is /var/lib/solarnode/var/log
+easy location to use is /var/lib/solarnode/var/log, like this:

 <RollingFile name="File"